Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 c_ops.append(np.sqrt(K_e) * a) # Collapsing to environment c_ops[1] -- i.e. photon collection efficiency is K_c/(K_e+K_c)

 Finally, we can run the simulation.
-We will use the quantum Monte-Carlo method to solve the incoherent processes:
+We will use the quantum Monte-Carlo method to solve the incoherent processes.
+This requires us to specify a number of trajectories and measurement timebase for the simulation.

 # Define simulation parameters